Clefyvivek/Healthcare-Supply-Chain/README.md

    - Provide incentives for hospitals that demonstrate balanced inventory practices and reduced dependency on single vendors.

 ### Limitations & Next Steps:
-- Data limited for October 2024 for vendor data; longer supply data needed.
+- Data is limited for October 2024 for vendor data; longer supply data is needed.
-- No data for number of cases in a single day for particular disease diagnosed.
+- No data for the number of cases in a single day for a particular disease diagnosed.
 - Future: Integrate Python/Power BI for interactive dashboards or ML predictions.

 ### How to Run: